 All Fine Arts programs offer beginner level courses, so no experience is required!
 Students interested in a program should speak with their Academic Dean and request the course for the following year.
-If you have experience in the course and would like to be placed in an advanced section, you should speak with program director about the audition process and look for information in the weekly newsletter.
+If you have experience in the course and would like to be placed in an advanced section, you should speak with the program director about the audition process and look for information in the weekly newsletter.

+Choir Lamar Dance Theater

+Marching Band Orchestra

+Jazz Band Guitar

+Modern Dance Piano

-Choir Marching Band Jazz Band Modern Dance Hip Hop Lamar Dance Theater Orchestra Guitar Piano Theater Arts Visual Art
+Hip Hop Visual Art

-ATHLETICS
+ATHLETICS lamarathletics@houstonisd.org

-Athletics Coordinator Michael Lindsey philip.lindsey@houstonisd.org
+Athletics Coordinator Michael Lindsey philip.lindsey@houstonisd.org Athletics Clerk Karen Vessels kvessels@houstonisd.org

-Athletics Clerk Liza Allred lallred@houstonisd.org

-Baseball Head Coach David Munoz dmunoz@houstonisd.org Please contact Coach Munoz if you are interested in playing baseball before the school year begins.
+Baseball Head Coach David Munoz dmunoz@houstonisd.org

+Please contact Coach Munoz if you are interested in playing baseball before the school year begins.
 There will be tryouts at all levels in January.
-Follow Lamar Baseball on twitter - @BaseballLamar
+Follow Lamar Baseball on twitter - @BaseballLamar will be held in October and there will be cuts at all levels.
+Follow Lamar Boys' Basketball on twitter - @lamartexansbas1